Step 2: Using the W@S tools to collect data

-The Primary Student Survey is designed for students in Years 5-8.
+The Primary Student Survey is generally designed for students in Years 5-8.
 The Intermediate and Secondary Student Survey is designed for students in Years 7-13.
 Intermediate, area, and composite schools will need to decide which survey to give to students in Years 7-8.
 This will depend on students’ literacy levels.
 The primary survey contains simpler language and is designed to be read aloud to students as they complete it.
-The Year 7-13 survey includes language and three extra questions (Numbers 2, 56, and 57) that are more appropriate for older age groups.
-W@S analyses show that the two survey forms are equivalent with students responding to the questions in similar ways.
+The Year 7-13 survey includes language and a small number of extra questions that are more appropriate for older age groups.
+W@S analysis show that the two survey forms are equivalent with students responding to the questions in similar ways.

 Should all students complete the Student Survey?